 The example below shows a shooting star example and how price forms a large upper wick and a small real body.
 Price then sells off back lower, completing the reversal.

 One of the best features of candlestick charting is that it helps you visualize market movements without overpopulating your monitor with numbers or complicated indicators and news feeds.

-Because of the candlestick, you can quickly understand what’s going on with the price of a security at a single glance.
+Because of the candlestick, you can quickly understand what’s going on with a security price at a single glance.